Balance constants for Coxeter groups: A uniform bound for finite Weyl groups

-\end{defin} The proof that $\O^{\eta}(C)$ is a polytope is exactly the same as that of Proposition~\ref{def:order-polytope}, using the fact that $\eta-w\eta$ is a nonnegative linear combination of the simple roots, so we omit it.
+is a polytope called the \emph{short-root order polytope} of $C$. \end{def-prop} The proof that $\O^{\eta}(C)$ is a polytope is exactly the same as that of Definition-Proposition~\ref{def:order-polytope}, using the fact that $\eta-w\eta$ is a nonnegative linear combination of the simple roots, so we omit it.

-\begin{theorem} Let $C\subseteq W(B_n)$ be a non-singleton convex subset of the Weyl group of type $B_n$, then
+\begin{theorem} Let $C\subseteq W(B_n)$ be a non-singleton convex subset of the Weyl group of type $B_n$.
+Then

 \end{theorem} \begin{proof} In type $B_n$, $\eta=\alpha_1+\alpha_2+\cdots+\alpha_n$ and vertices of $Q^{\eta}_{\id}$ are precisely the origin $0$ and the fundamental coweights $\omega_1^{\vee},\omega_2^{\vee},\ldots,\omega_n^{\vee}$.
 The centroid of $Q^{\eta}_{\id}$ is thus $(\omega_1^{\vee}+\cdots+\omega_n^{\vee})/(n+1)$ and so the centroid $o_C$ of $\O^{\eta}(C)$ is